 The Vertex is also an excellent option for allergy sufferers.
 Its dust bin has HEPA filtration and is completely sealed to keep allergens and dust from spilling back into the air.

-2. Editor’s pick: Shark ZU62 Navigator Zero-M Pet Pro
+2. Editor’s pick: Shark ZU62 Navigator Zero-M Pet Pro Upright Vacuum

-Although not quite as powerful as the Shark Vertex DuoClean, Shark’s upright corded Navigator Zero-M Pet Pro still delivers excellent suction — and, at around $250, it costs nearly $200 less.
+Although not quite as powerful as the Shark Vertex DuoClean, Shark’s upright corded Navigator Zero-M Pet Pro still delivers excellent suction.
+And, at around $250, it costs nearly $200 less.

 The Navigator has just enough power to deep-clean pet hair, even from thick carpets.
 It also features Shark’s Zero-M, a comb-like structure between the rotating roller and the vacuum’s airway that separates hairs as they’re picked up, preventing strands from wrapping around the roller.

 Like the Vertex, the Navigator offers a sealed HEPA filtration system.
 It also has a 12’ extendable hose for cleaning attachments and, while it doesn’t include a pet hair tool for upholstery, you can buy one for around $30 from Shark.